UnUsuarioMas67/todo-app-angular/README.md

 ## Features

-- Create new tasks, each of which has a title, a description and a due date.
+- Create and edit tasks, each of which has a title, a description and a due date.
 - Mark tasks as completed.
 - Filter tasks by title or completion status.
 - Create your own account which is saved in Local Storage.